 a significant number of new versions produced in that area, none of them is seen as

-The differences here consist mostly of an added recursive
+The differences here consist mostly of an added recursive version,

 listing centecimal versions for each decimal version.
 Notable is how translations